 Summary of Current Department & Faculty Research

 Besides academic activities, the Aerospace Engineering department and faculty are responsible for a substantial amount of research.
 Much of this work is conducted collaboratively with industry and government.
-The theoretical, computational, experimental, and applied research efforts fall generally into three major areas:
+The theoretical, computational, experimental, and applied research efforts fall generally into the following areas:

 - Aerodynamics/Fluid Mechanics